daz4126/Nanny-State/README.md

 The state is the single source of truth in the application and it can only be updated by NANNY STATE, ensuring that any changes are deterministic with predictable outcomes.

-## Background

-NANNY STATE was inspired by [Hyperapp](https://hyperapp.dev) and [Redux](https://redux.js.org) and uses the [µhtml](https://github.com/WebReflection/uhtml) library for rendering.
-It is open source software; please feel free to help out or contribute.

-The name is inspired by the [British phrase](https://en.wikipedia.org/wiki/Nanny_state) for an overly protective, centralised government.
-In a similar way, NANNY STATE is overly protective of all the app data that it stores centrally.
-I'm also a big fan of [the non-alcoholic beer with the same name](https://www.brewdog.com/uk/nanny-state-4-x-cans).

 ## Data Flow

 NANNY STATE uses a one-way data flow model: